AI Agent Task Board: Manage Claude Code, Cursor & Gemini CLI in One Place

 Research (Gemini, free) → Implement (Claude Sonnet) → Review (Claude Haiku)

 This is ideal for multi-step work where each phase builds on the previous one.
+For a deeper dive on building sequential pipelines, see our Multi-Agent AI Pipeline Workflows guide.

 Example task with pipeline routing: